 Dunmore comprises a short access road leading from the A905, flanked by houses standing in their own gardens.
 This leads to a large open rectangular green.
 Cottages line three sides of this, leaving most of the fourth side open to views over the River Forth.
 Part of the fourth side is also occupied by the wooden clubhouse of the Dunmore Bowling Club, whose well manicured bowling greens occupy the half of the village green closest to the river.

 A little south of Dunmore, standing back from the main road in its own grounds, is what you could be forgiven for thinking is Dunmore Park House.
-In fact it is the estate parsonage, whose grandeur gives some indication of the style and scale of the now ruinous main house, out of sight in the wooded park.
+In fact it is the estate parsonage, whose grandeur gives some indication of the style and scale of the now ruinous main house, out of sight in an estate now best known for the marvellous Dunmore Pineapple.

 Visitor InformationView Location on Map